jundalisay/superb/content/en/research/poincare/science/chapter-10c.md

 or less complicated curves.
 On the other hand, unity is gained.
 Separate categories quieted but did not satisfy the mind.

 Finally, a new domain, that of chemistry, has been invaded by the method of physics, and we see the birth of physical chemistry.
-It is still quite young, but already it has enabled us to connect such phenomena as electrolysis,the theories of modern physics.

-osmosis, and the movements of ions.
+It is still quite young, but already it has enabled us to connect such phenomena as electrolysis, osmosis, and the movements of ions.

 From this cursory exposition what can we conclude?
 Taking all things into account, we have approached the